MengChunYou/matching_recommendation_system/README.md

  └── .gitignore
 ```

-- `reports/`: This directory contains presentation slides and report written in Traditional Chinese.
+- `app/`: This directory contains codes and data to develope R Shiny Dashboard.
 - `outputs/r_shiny_dashboard_link.txt`: This directory contains a link to the hero selection recommendation system built with R Shiny Dashboard.
--
+- `reports/`: This directory contains presentation slides and report written in Traditional Chinese.

 ## Required Packages

 - igraph